Buddytheelff/webmapping/Chapter05/readme.md

 After this chapter, you should be able to:

-*   Create proportional symbols on your Leaflet map based on the spatiotemporal data
+*   Create proportional symbols on the Leaflet map based on the spatiotemporal data (MegaCities.geojson)
 *   Implement _pan_, _zoom_, and _retrieve_ with styled popups
 *   _Sequence_ through the spatiotemporal data with step and slider UI controls